Finance & Investment

 OPM: Special Retirement Supplement (RI 90-8)

-Source for SRS eligibility, the (FERS years / 40) formula, the 62-year cutoff, and the earnings test rules.
+Source for SRS eligibility, the (FERS years / 40) formula, the 62-year cutoff, and earnings test rules.

 3